isomerpages/sndgo-careers/_our-tech-talents/Making the switch/Christopher Kim (CSIT).md

 To his surprise, switching to the government sector was not as daunting as he had thought as long as he approached the changes with a positive mindset.
 The open culture in CSIT also helped ease Christopher into his role.
 He was quickly entrusted to make decisions, and his past experience was deeply valued by his team.

-<div style="font-size:24px; font-weight: 400; line-height: 1.75; color: #FF0000; padding: 5px 0px 5px 40px; margin-left: 0; border-left: 2px solid red">“Having trust in each individual’s ability and being open to new ideas are the essence of a strong team, and I am glad to be in an organisation that supports this mindset.”
+<div style="font-size:24px; font-weight: 400; line-height: 1.75; color: #4B789B; padding: 5px 0px 5px 40px; margin-left: 0; border-left: 2px solid">“Having trust in each individual’s ability and being open to new ideas are the essence of a strong team, and I am glad to be in an organisation that supports this mindset.”
 Christopher shared.</div>

 Today, Christopher is living his dream as the Lead Architect of IT Infrastructure in CSIT.
 He is at the forefront of technology and innovation, always on the lookout for new ways of doing things that were previously unthinkable.
 He guides technical operations and has a key role in supporting CSIT’s missions such as cyber defence, counter-terrorism, and counter hostile information operations.&nbsp;&nbsp;&nbsp;